S2D2writer/nearbyRestaurants/README.md

   - React uses a NestedList component which consists of CollapsibleList components       representing each menu.
 The NestedList component displays a loading bar until the first menu comes in.

+### TODO

+  - Ability to refresh nearby menus
+  - Ability to type in your location instead of HTML5 geolocation
+  - Add pricing and descriptions to menu items.
+  - Improve restaurant searching parameters when querying Foursquare